sepanta1/blog-site/README.md

 This project is a personal blog application developed with Django.
 It utilizes a ready-made frontend template for the user interface and leverages many of Django's built-in features, such as authentication, admin panel, and ORM.
 Additionally, it integrates useful third-party packages to enhance functionality.

+## Screenshots

 ## Features

-*  User registration and authentication
+*  User registration, login, and authentication
-*  Post creation, editing, and deletion
+*  Create, edit, and delete blog posts with rich text editing (TinyMCE)
+*  Image uploads for posts
-*  Comment system
+*  Hierarchical and threaded comment system
-*  Category and tag management
+*  Post categorization and tagging
-*  Search functionality
+*  Full-text search across posts
+*  Simple CAPTCHA for forms (to prevent spam)
-*  Responsive design using a pre-built template
+*  Responsive design optimized for mobile and desktop
-*  Admin dashboard for content management
+*  Built-in Django admin panel for easy content management
+*  Separate settings for development and production

 ## Technologies Used